 Oh, Bonzo - It’s Your Bedtime….

-vilarif almost 15 years ago
+vilarif about 15 years ago

 no dtroutma al gore was created for that kind of fear

-BuckieKatt almost 15 years ago
+BuckieKatt about 15 years ago

 smoothpate said: You get half credit for your answer.
 FDR wasn’t talking about the Great Depression when he made that quote, he was talking about Pearl Harbor.